SatyaSaiSrijaGottimukkala/React-Project/README.md

 *******************************************************************************************************************************************************************

-After the database is created, in terminal, go to 'Backend-graphql' directory and run following two commands
+After the database is created, open terminal, go to 'Backend-graphql' directory and run following two commands

     1.npm install